sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 - Password can be empty in Instruqt workshop environments
 - The connection URL typically points to the internal Kubernetes VM
 - All other functionality remains the same (ELSER processing, data ingestion, etc.)
+- The `--instruqt` flag can be combined with any other operation flags